enockmbaraka/sqlchemy/Maji_Ndogo_Part_2/README.md

 **1. Project Overview**

-This report details a data exploration and analysis project concerning the water crisis in Maji Ndogo, Nigeria.
+This report details a data exploration and analysis project concerning the water crisis in Maji Ndogo, Kenya.
 The project aims to leverage data insights to develop solutions and improve access to clean water for the region's residents.

 Our primary goals include: